These cookies cannot be disabled. They are essential for core functionality in ebrd.com to ensure a seamless and secure experience.

 The Baltic states are advanced transition economies with strong institutions, European Union (EU) integration and high banking sector capitalisation.
 However, their small and shallow capital markets have left Estonian, Latvian and Lithuanian companies struggling to secure sufficient financing for growth.
 This has had a particular impact on small and medium-sized enterprises (SMEs) and midcaps.

 Some of the barriers to capital market development are structural.
 Estonia, Latvia and Lithuania are small national markets with concentrated banking sectors and thin issuer and investor bases.
-The availability of nonbank finance is limited, lending practices tend to be conservative and collateral requirements for credit are strict, while a lack of depth in local corporate bond markets means these countries have faced difficulties in absorbing larger transactions.
+The availability of nonbank finance is limited, lending practices tend to be conservative, and collateral requirements for credit are strict, while rather limited depth in local corporate bond markets means these countries have faced difficulties in absorbing larger transactions.

 Driving change: EBRD contributions and results